-All of the events discussed in Section 4.8.1 caused avoidable radiation exposure to personnel..
-Although none of the events resulted in an exposure above the established dose limits, some of the events had the potential to do so.
+All the events discussed above caused radiation exposure to personnel, which was avoidable.
+Although none of the events resulted in an exposure above the dose limits, some of the events had the potential for it.

-The events reported to the IRSRR in this category showed the need to:
+The events reported to the IRSRR under this category showed the need to:

-- Ensure that all staff adhere to radiation protection procedures [18]; - Ensure that radiation detection devices are operable; - Ensure that workers are trained to perform the task; - Improve conduct of radiation monitoring and control on movement of radioactive material within different radiation and contamination areas.
+- Ensure that all staff adhere to radiation protection procedures [19]; - Improve conduct of radiation monitoring and control on movement of radioactive material within different radiation and contamination areas.